LA SCCC Special Event Ideas:

 Baby/Pet Picture Match Game: Invite employees to try their luck matching baby and/or pet pictures of

 management.
-Award the entry with the most right answers a paid holiday off or some other fun incentive.
+Award the entry with the most right answers a dress down day or some other fun incentive.
 Charge employees $5 per ballot.

 Car Wash: Employees donate $10 (or other amount) to have their car washed at high noon by their "boss."
 Charge extra for photos.